***The TOUCH Year for 2017-2018 Ends on March 31st at 11:59 pm and a new year started as of April 1st.

 - Students are encouraged to keep an individual and continuous record of events and hours they have volunteered at.
 It is your responsibility to keep track of your total hours.

-- For every club related activity, the president, vice president, or community service coordinator must fill out a TOUCH Event Documentation.
+- For every club related activity, the president, vice president, or community service coordinator must fill out a TOUCH Event Documentation (located at the bottom of the page).
 Individual events also receive TOUCH points, however, it is that individuals responsibility to fill out the Event Documentation form.

 What counts for TOUCH points??